Fighter 5e – D&D Class Optimisation Guide

 Source Book: Sword Coast Adventurer’s Guide

-Description: A particularly brave and inspiring warrior.
+Description: A particularly brave and inspiring type of fighter.

 Good for: Fighters that want to be inspiring leaders that can buff allies.